WorkSafe Saskatchewan’s learning collaboratives

 Benefits of industry learning collaboratives

-Learning collaboratives empower organizations to make safety enhancements that improve both safety and operational performance (or something similar removing punitive language).
+Learning collaboratives empower organizations to make safety enhancements that improve safety and operational performance.

 Learning collaboratives are structured to build trust and enhance safety cultures by: